nattadasu/ryuuRyuusei/README.md

       complicated if you're using multiple platforms.

 [^1]: The random seed was generated using UUID4 and truncated to 32 bits (`pandas` couldn't able to get a sample using a seed above 32 bits unfortunately), and this seed generation happened ***everytime*** user invoked command.
 I can not guarantee the randomness as it is not the true random as in cryptographically secure random, but it's good enough that you should have hard time to get the same result twice in a row.
-[^2]: This project is not affiliated with Crypton Future Media, Inc. or any of its subsidiaries.

 ## 📣 Available Commands <a name = "commands"></a>